a11599/pmi/README.md

 ### `kbd_start`

 Start the keyboard module.
 Real mode code which relies on DOS/BIOS keyboard services won't receive any keystrokes as long as the protected mode handler is installed.
-Use `kbd_stop` before calling a real mode procedure requiring keyboard input.
+Use `kbd_stop` before calling a real mode procedure that requires keyboard input.

 Inputs: